-The implementation of this work must have a true continuous learning approach.
-The new specialized service professional evaluation system will be implemented on a timeline that is one year later than the statewide rollout of the principal and teacher systems, with development and beta-testing beginning in 2013-14 and full statewide implementation in 2014-15.
-The design of this pilot and rollout period is intended to capture what works and what does not work (and why), and provide multiple opportunities to learn from failure and to increase the opportunity for success.
-In that spirit, the state will need to vigilantly monitor and appropriately respond to the following:
+The implementation of this work MUST have a true continuous learning approach.
+The new specialized service professional evaluation system will be implemented over a two-year period, with development and beta-testing beginning in 2012-13 and full statewide implementation in place by May 2015.
+The design of this pilot and rollout period is intended to capture what works and what does not work (and why), and provide multiple opportunities to learn from failure and to spread success.
+In that spirit, the state will need to vigilantly monitor and act on the following: